 - Identifying access improvements and supporting efforts to secure contributions to the Access Fund

-- Involvement in landscape partnerships and the protection and promotion of countryside assets
+- Involvement in landscape and other important partnerships and the protection and promotion of countryside assets

-- Involvement and input to the National Park Management Plan Review
+- Involvement in advising on completion of the National Park Management Plan Review and Implementation Plan

 - Reviewing and supporting Derbyshire’s Rights of Way Improvement Plan